 FFT::R2C Class

-Class template FFT::R2C supports discrete Fourier transforms between real and complex data.
+Class template FFT::R2C supports discrete Fourier transforms between real and complex data across MPI processes.
 The name R2C indicates that the forward transform converts real data to complex data, while the backward transform converts complex data to real data.
 It should be noted that both directions of transformation are supported, not just from real to complex.

 Other than using column-majored order, AMReX follows the convention of FFTW.
 Applying the forward transform followed by the backward transform scales the original data by the size of the input array.
 The layout of the complex data also follows the FFTW convention, where the complex Hermitian output array has (nx/2+1,ny,nz) elements.
 Here nx, ny and nz are the sizes of the real array and the division is rounded down.